This article provides a guide on how to utilize Submit Rules with Form views in your Knack app.

 There are two additional options here:

-Below is an example of a form that displayed a confirmation message and a link to reload the form once the form was submitted:
+Here is an example of a form that shows a confirmation message and includes a link to reload the form after submission:

 Redirect to an Existing Page